 - Drive a Badlands Scenic Loop – some parts of the interior might be closed, but you can still have a fabulous drive on the main 39 miles long Badlands Loop Road and spot a lot of wildlife.
 Drive carefully and enjoy the Badlands scenic overlooks.

-- Go for a hike.
-The best hikes in Badlands National Park in winter are:
+- The best hikes in Badlands National Park in winter are:

 - Door Trail – easy 0.75 miles/1.2 km (round trip)